 Measles Virus Antigens

 We offer a Measles virus lysate which has been manufactured to provide a consistent source of native antigen.
-This material has been produced by culturing Measles virus in the Vero cell line and is suitable for use in a broad range of applications including immunoassay research and development.
+This material has been produced by culturing Measles virus in the Vero cell line.
+We also provide a Measles virus large polymerase recombinant protein.
+These antigens are suitable for use in a broad range of applications including immunoassay research and development.

 Measles Virus Antibodies